imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 This gives us all relevant mesh statistics and quality criteria of the mesh:
  - `Mesh stats` contains all general statistics about the mesh, such as number of points, faces, cells, and patches, as well as cell types.
  - `Checking topology` checks for the correct topology of the mesh both for cells and patches.
- - `Checking geometry` reveals information regarding mesh quality with statistics such as maximum non-orthogonality, aspect ration, and skewness, repectively.
+ - `Checking geometry` reveals information regarding mesh quality with statistics such as maximum non-orthogonality, aspect ratio, and skewness, respectively.

-All critital mesh quality statistics are within the tolerable limits and the final output `Mesh OK.` indicates that no critical problems or errors were found during `checkMesh`.
+All critical mesh quality statistics are within the tolerable limits and the final output `Mesh OK.` indicates that no critical problems or errors were found during `checkMesh`.
 Therefore, we can continue with this mesh and proceed with the simulation.